South Dalmatia: Bike cruise with deluxe motor sailor

-In addition to the Princeza Diana, the first class boat Melody is engaged on this beautiful route.
+In addition to the MS Princesca Diana, first class ship MS Melody also sails on this beautiful route.

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.

 Guided tours: You can simply get on your bike and enjoy a group holiday (8–20 participants).
 Your tour guide will take care of everything, and your luggage will be transported separately.